remipichon/voc/Readme.md

 * ~~automate install~~
 ~~==> install on server~~
 * mail see #Mailing
-  * branch out to Spring to forward attached file ==> Whatstat mail user stories ==> try out with Whatstat
+  * branch out to Spring to forward attached file (write docs about how to use mailin)==> Whatstat mail user stories ==> try out with Whatstat
 * document dev mode (gitlab running locally, without mail, volume for node app)